-The John Oxley Library has recently received a donation of photographs which include some fabulous shots of Warana parades in Brisbane from the 1970s and 1980s.
-Some of the photos are currently being digitised however here is a sneak preview to coincide with the beginning of Spring and hopefully bring back some happy Warana memories.
+In 2017, John Oxley Library received a donation of photographs, as part of the Clare Sheldon Photographs collection, which include some fabulous shots of Warana parades in Brisbane from the 1970s and 1980s.

 The Miss Warana Quest was launched in 1964, attracting entrants from most parts of the state, and was run as a charity event to raise money for worthy causes.